 \section{Introduction}

-The theory of cosmological perturbations is very useful to study the early stages of the Universe, especially during inflation, that is, an exponential expansion phase which the standard cosmological model hypothesizes to explain observations such as anisotropies in the cosmic microwave background radiation (CMB).
-One quantity which is particularly important in this context is the curvature perturbation on comoving slices, $\R_c$.
-In slow-roll single field inflationary models this quantity is conserved on super-horizon scales\cite{Romano:2015vxz,Wands:2000dp}, which has important implications on the relation between primordial perturbations and late-time observables such as CMB anisotropies.
+The theory of cosmological perturbations is very useful to study the early stages of the Universe, especially during inflation, that is, an exponential expansion phase of the Universe which the standard cosmological model hypothesizes to explain observations such as anisotropies in the cosmic microwave background radiation (CMB).
+One quantity which is particularly important in this context is the curvature perturbation on the comoving slice, $\R_c$.
+In single field slow-roll inflation models this quantity is conserved on super-horizon scales\cite{Romano:2015vxz,Wands:2000dp}, which has important implications on the relation between primordial perturbations and late-time observables such as the CMB anisotropies.
 For a globally adiabatic system in a single field model this quantity may not be conserved \cite{Romano:2016gop}.
-Other possible causes of super-horizon evolution could be anisotropic or non-adiabatic pressure components of the energy-momentum tensor.
-In this short note we derive the equations for the curvature perturbation on comoving slices, $\R_c$, including these two terms showing that they act, as expected, as source terms which are relevant also on super-horizon scales.
-Our approach is quite generic and can be applied to any system which can be described by an energy-momentum tensor of the form we use, not only to a multi-scalar scalar system.

-The derivation is based on manipulating the Einstein equations in order to obtain an equation involving only $\R_c$, the anisotropy and non-adiabatic pressure terms and background quantities.
-The equation can be used to study phenomenologically the effects of anisotropy and non-adiabaticity without assuming any specific model.
+Other possible causes of the super-horizon evolution of perturbations could be anisotropic stress or non-adiabatic pressure components of the energy-momentum tensor.

+In this short note we derive the equations for the curvature perturbation on the comoving time slice, $\R_c$, including two terms, namely anisotropic stress and non-adiabatic pressure terms, showing that they act, as expected, as source terms which can be relevant even on super-horizon scales.
+Our approach is quite generic and can be applied to any system which can be described by an energy-momentum tensor of the form we use, not only to a multi-scalar system but also a system with vector fields.
+The derivation is based on manipulating the Einstein equations in order to obtain an equation involving only $\R_c$, the anisotropic stress and non-adiabatic pressure terms and background quantities.
+The equation can be used to study phenomenologically the effect of anisotropic stress tensor and non-adiabaticity without assuming any specific model.
 One useful application could be to study models which violate the non-Gaussianity consistency relation \cite{Maldacena:2002vr} that was derived in fact based on the assumption of the conservation of the comoving curvatue perturbation on superhorizon scales.